National History Bee Rules Summary – Varsity & Junior Varsity Divisions

 |16, 17, 18, 19, or 20

 |26, 27, 28 , 29, or 30

 The top 2-10 cumulative scorers in both the Varsity and Junior Varsity Divisions from the three preliminary rounds advance to finals, depending on the size of the field.
 At larger events, more than 10 students may advance, and then the Bee finals will be held in semifinal and final stages.
 How many students advance will be determined by the size of the field.
 Ties for the final spot in the finals will usually be broken by sudden death questions.
 In all cases, the Tournament Director will clarify the exact number of students who will make the finals before the preliminaries begin.

 The National Championships of The National History Bee – Varsity and Junior Varsity Divisions

-Students who competed in the Varsity Division in Bee Leagues who are in 10th grade and younger, must however, compete in the Junior Varsity Division in the National Championships of The National History Bee (though they can still compete on Varsity teams if they choose in the National Championships of The National History Bowl).
+Students who competed in the Varsity Division in Regional tournaments for any reason who are in 10th grade and younger, must however, compete in the Junior Varsity Division in the National Championships of The National History Bee (though they can still compete on Varsity teams if they choose in the National Championships of The National History Bowl).

 Click on the Nationals tab for full details, including format and times of the competition, costs, and other information.